 |Inspect 100% (2,900 miles) of transmission line in Wildfire Risk Zone annually|

-Continue intrusive wood pole ground line inspections and assessments of transmission lines
+Continue pole inspections and assessments of transmission lines through a variety of technologies, including drones

 10,000+ distribution pole inspections using drones